frostbone25/Unity-Planar-Shadows/README.md

 ### TODO:
 1. Fix issue of the shadows disapearing when the main mesh disapears from the camera frustum.
-2. Add support for additive lights beyond just the directional light (i.e. point lights).
+2. Add support for additional lights beyond just the directional light (i.e. spot/point lights).

 ## Credits